 Developing Developer Skills

-While we offer resources in this section to help you pick up the skills necessary to write code, but there are skills around writing code that come in handy as a code warrior.
-Two of the most not-so-secret skills you should also develop are with unit tests and source code control.
+Although the resources in this section can help you pick up the skills necessary to write code, there are skills around writing code that come in handy as a code warrior.
+Two of the not-so-secret skills you should develop are unit testing and source code control.

-Becoming comfortable with writing and executive unit tests tighten up not just your code, but how you think about your code.
-While yes, you are a brilliant person with amazing skills, you will make mistakes and logic errors in your code despite that fact.
-Implementing unit tests will help you catch those inevitable oversights that will creep into your code.
+Becoming comfortable with writing and executing unit tests tightens up not just your code, but how you think about your code.
+Yesyou are a brilliant person with amazing skillsbut you will still make mistakes and logic errors in your code despite that fact.
+Unit testing helps you catch those inevitable oversights that creep into your code.

-Along the same lines, source code control helps track and when multiple developers are working on the same code but also enable more advanced features such as version control and branching of the code.
-But more than that, source code repositories also help avoid that awful question of “now where did we put that source code?”
+Along the same lines, source code control helps track multiple developers’ code efforts, and enables more advanced features such as version control and code branching.
+More than that, source code repositories also help you avoid that awful question, “Now where did we put that source code?”

 The Statistician

-Given some of the “rookie mistakes” seen in many security industry reports and the prevalence of raw counts in security dashboards there’s a high probability that statistics may be the weakest area for information security professionals.
-We’ve covered some statistical concepts in depth and provided a whirlwind overview of others in Chapters 4, 5, 7, and 9.
-A PhD in statistics is not required to be an effective security data scientist, but it’s important to have an understanding of the fundamentals of statistical analysis and machine learning, even if you’re part of a multidisciplinary team.
+Given some of the “rookie mistakes” seen in many security industry reports and the prevalence of raw counts in security dashboards, there’s a high probability that statistics is the weakest area for information security professionals.
+You learned about some statistical concepts in depth and read a whirlwind overview of others in Chapters 4, 5, 7, and 9.
+Okay, you don’t need a PhD in statistics to be an effective security data scientist.
+However, it’s important to have an understanding of the fundamentals of statistical analysis and machine learning, even when you’re part of a multidisciplinary team.

-While you can head over to your local college or university and dive into a traditional classroom program there are two other options to consider when looking to obtain a better understanding of statistics:
+Although you can head over to your local college or university and dive into a traditional classroom program, there are two other options to consider when you want a better understanding of statistics: